clarencesubia/Cloud/Zscaler/Zscaler/README.md

 - Displays the status of each application segment creation.

 ## CSV File Format
-The CSV file should have the following format:
+The CSV file should have the following format.
+If you are using .xlsx, follow `payload.xlsx` format.
 ```csv
 Name,Domains,segmentGroup,serverGroup,TCP Ports,UDP Ports
 Segment1,domain1.com,domain_group1,server_group1,80-81,3389